d3xt3r0/SparkleNotes/README.md

 - [x] Change default window size
 - [x] Some lag when handling big .md files with images
 - [x] Scroll bar
+- [x] option to hide the markdown view
+    - [ ] Expand the text editor view ?